tristanic/isolde/isolde/docs/source/tools/gui/validate.rst

 .. contents::
     :local:

-While ISOLDE's live annotations help you see at a glance where the problems are in whatever part of the model you happen to be looking at, it is of course still important to have access to a quick summary of *all* its known (potential) problems.
+While ISOLDE's live annotations help you see at a glance where likely problems are in whatever part of the model you happen to be looking at, it is of course still important to have access to a quick overview summary of potential problems.
 This is handled on the `Validate` tab on the ISOLDE panel.
 If you click there, you'll intially be greeted by this rather boring view: